moby/moby/man/docker-daemon.8.md

   Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b

 **--cgroup-parent**=""
   Set parent cgroup for all containers.
-Default is "/docker".
+Default is "/docker" for fs cgroup driver and "system.slice" for systemd cgroup driver.

 **--cluster-store**=""
   URL of the distributed storage backend